fej-snikduj/watchoutgame/README.md

 # WatchoutD3

 This is a game made using d3js (https://d3js.org/) that shows the ease of using d3 to manipulate the DOM by dynamically changing data.
+It works on mobile devices with a gyroscope, or on desktop devices by using a mouse event listener.

 http://watchoutd3.herokuapp.com